jmanchuck/FDTD-EM-Solver/README.md

 * 30/10/2019 Intiated
 * 16/11/2019 Migrated; changed to OOP style, added user usage sample
+* 20/11/2019 Added oscillating pulse, changed user input settings

 ## TODO

 * Plane wave excitation
 * Save images as gif functionality
-* Oscillating pulse (should inherit Pulse class)

 ## Questions

 ### Measuring entropy?
 1. Use reflecting walls such that energy is conserved
-2. Collect all values in the matrix
+2. Collect all values in the matrix (calculate energy)
 3. Use some method to measure the standard deviation between all points (or variance)
 4. Create plot over time of this value, can possibly be entropy